Bridge of Earn: Expansion

-Bridge of Earn, and the formerly neighbouring but now conjoined village of Kintillo, have expanded out of all recognition since the 1960s, with hundreds of new homes being built.
+Bridge of Earn and the formerly neighbouring but now conjoined village of Kintillo have expanded out of all recognition since the 1960s, with hundreds of new homes being built.
 An entire new settlement called Oudenarde—named for the Flemish town of Oudenaarde—is currently being built on the site of the large former hospital (NO 142 181) to the east of the old village.
-The Great Recession caused a temporary halt in construction, though the project later resumed, with the approach roads under construction as of June 2015 (again underway as of January 2025).
+The Great Recession caused a temporary halt in construction, though the project later resumed, with the approach roads under construction as of June 2015 (again underway as of January 2025; many homes are now complete).

-Bridge of Earn's proximity to Perth, and convenient transport links to Edinburgh and Dundee, make it a desirable 'dormitory' town, though its second and most recent railway station was closed on 15 June 1964, following the Beeching reforms of the 1960s.
+Bridge of Earn's proximity to Perth, and convenient transport links to Edinburgh and Dundee, make it a desirable 'dormitory' town, though its second and most-recent railway station was closed on 15 June 1964, following the Beeching reforms of the 1960s.

 Sport

-The local amateur football team Bridge of Earn AFC (who compete in the Kingdom of Fife AFA Championship) play their home fixtures at Victory Park.
+The local amateur football team Bridge of Earn AFC play their home fixtures at Victory Park.

 The local Bridge of Earn Bowling Club on Main Street is one of the oldest (founded in 1859 on land leased to the village by Sir Thomas Moncreiffe) and largest sports clubs in the village.

 Facilities

-Apart from the parish church and the primary school, the facilities in the village include three parks (Victory, Balmanno & Kintillo), a bowling club, tennis courts, three pubs (The Earn Hotel, The Tipsy Coo & Village Inn), one restaurant (Village Inn), a dentist, a used car dealership/ garage (Cargill's Auto Repairs) and several shops including The Co-operative Food supermarket, a newsagents (S&V Newsagents), a bakery (Tower Bakery), two hairdressers (Tanya Black's & Little Hair Company), a Chinese takeaway (Wok In) and a small family run Indian restaurant and takeaway (The Spice Garden above the Village Inn).
+Apart from the parish church and the primary school, the facilities in the village include three parks: Victory, Balmanno and Kintillo.

-Bridge of Earn Institute, by the war memorial, includes a large hall with stage, a kitchen, and several meeting rooms.
-It is used for occasional events and as a meeting place for local societies.

-There are also self-catering holiday lodges in Bridge of Earn by the banks of the River Earn (River Edge Lodges).

 The spa at the neighbouring hamlet (1 mi west) of Pitkeathly Wells was formerly well-known and popular as a health and social resort, but was closed in 1949.